-When you enter into an agency agreement with someone who is selling a property, you need to meet a number of requirements that are set out in the Real Estate Agents Act 2008 and the Code of Professional Conduct and Client Care 2012.
+When you enter into an agency agreement (including a joint sole agency) with someone who is selling a property, you need to meet a number of requirements that are set out in the Real Estate Agents Act 2008 and the Code of Professional Conduct and Client Care 2012.

 Before you can receive a commission or expenses

-- The agency agreement must be signed by or on behalf of the seller and the agent.
+- The agency agreement must be signed by or on behalf of the vendor and the agent.

-- A copy of the agency agreement must be given to the seller within 48 hours of it having been signed by or on behalf of the seller.
+- You must give a copy of the agency agreement to the vendor within 48 hours of being signed.

 Explain the risk of paying a commission if a previous agency is not cancelled